zer0def/nginxinc-kubernetes-ingress/docs/content/app-protect-waf/configuration.md

 ---
 title: Configuration

-description: "This document describes how to configure the NGINX App Protect module."
+description: "This document describes how to configure the NGINX App Protect WAF module."
 weight: 1900
 doctypes: [""]
 toc: true
 docs: "DOCS-578"
+aliases: ["/app-protect/configuration/"]
 ---

-> Check out the complete NGINX Ingress Controller with App Protect example resources on GitHub for [VirtualServer resources](https://github.com/nginxinc/kubernetes-ingress/tree/main/examples/custom-resources/waf) and for [Ingress resources](https://github.com/nginxinc/kubernetes-ingress/tree/v2.3.0/examples/appprotect).
+> Check out the complete NGINX Ingress Controller with App Protect WAF example resources on GitHub [for VirtualServer resources](https://github.com/nginxinc/kubernetes-ingress/tree/v2.3.0/examples/custom-resources/app-protect-waf) and [for Ingress resources](https://github.com/nginxinc/kubernetes-ingress/tree/v2.3.0/examples/ingress-resources/app-protect-waf).

 ## Global Configuration

-The NGINX Ingress Controller has a set of global configuration parameters that align with those available in the NGINX App Protect module.
+The NGINX Ingress Controller has a set of global configuration parameters that align with those available in the NGINX App Protect WAF module.
 See [ConfigMap keys](/nginx-ingress-controller/configuration/global-configuration/configmap-resource/#modules) for the complete list.
 The App Protect parameters use the `app-protect*` prefix.

-> Check out the complete [NGINX Ingress Controller with App Protect example resources on GitHub](https://github.com/nginxinc/kubernetes-ingress/tree/v2.3.0/examples/appprotect).

 ## Enabling App Protect

-You can enable and configure NGINX App Protect on the Custom Resources (VirtualServer, VirtualServerRoute) or on the Ingress-resource basis.
+You can enable and configure NGINX App Protect WAF on the Custom Resources (VirtualServer, VirtualServerRoute) or on the Ingress-resource basis.

-To configure NGINX App Protect on a VirtualServer resource, you would create a Policy Custom Resource referencing the APPolicy Custom Resource, and add this to the VirtualServer definition.
+To configure NGINX App Protect WAF on a VirtualServer resource, you would create a Policy Custom Resource referencing the APPolicy Custom Resource, and add this to the VirtualServer definition.
 See the documentation on the [App Protect WAF Policy](/nginx-ingress-controller/configuration/policy-resource/#waf).

-To configure NGINX App Protect on an Ingress resource, you would apply the [App Protect annotations](/nginx-ingress-controller/configuration/ingress-resources/advanced-configuration-with-annotations/#app-protect) to each desired resource.
+To configure NGINX App Protect WAF on an Ingress resource, you would apply the [App Protect annotations](/nginx-ingress-controller/configuration/ingress-resources/advanced-configuration-with-annotations/#app-protect) to each desired resource.

-## App Protect Policies
+## App Protect WAF Policies

-You can define App Protect policies for your VirtualServer, VirtualServerRoute, or Ingress resources by creating an `APPolicy` [Custom Resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).
+You can define App Protect WAF policies for your VirtualServer, VirtualServerRoute, or Ingress resources by creating an `APPolicy` [Custom Resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).

  > **Note**: The fields `policy.signature-requirements[].minRevisionDatetime` and `policy.signature-requirements[].maxRevisionDatetime` are not currently supported.